 Heal back pain with green tea.
 Asian studies suggest that the more green tea you drink, the faster you'll recover from a bad back injury.
 The credit goes EGCG, an abundant and powerful antioxidant in green tea.

 Stop stiffness with walnuts.
 Eating 1/2 cup of these magnesium-rich nuts daily can improve your flexibility by 20 percent — enough to cut pain and stiffness 28 percent in two weeks.
+(You can also apply magnesium topically on your skin with a magnesium oil spray.)
 Allergic to nuts, one of the very best foods for lower back pain?
 Eat cooked spinach or beans instead.

 Lubricate discs with H2O.
 “Water is a building block of the lubricating fluid and shock-absorbing discs in your spine,” says Susan M. Kleiner, Ph.D., author of Power Eating.
 It also flushes out histamine — a pain-triggering compound produced by damaged tissues.
 Drink four 8-oz. glasses daily.